jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-Follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD web application from an existing database schema
+To generate an Angular 2.1.0 CRUD web application from an existing database schema, follow the instructions from the [quickstart][] folder.
+The quickstart uses a sample H2 database schema.
+Using your own schema is just a matter of configuration.

-Browse an already [generated quickstart][] web app.
+You may also browse an already [generated quickstart][] web app.

-We provide a sample H2 database schema but you can use your own...

 ## About the project

 Our goal is to provide solid code generation templates for advanced Angular 2 CRUD web applications.
-You may of course modify the templates or create your own.

-It uses Celerio, an Open Source `code generator` tool for data-oriented applications.
+Code generation templates are written in Velocity and interpreted by Celerio, an Open Source `code generator` tool for data-oriented applications.

 Here is the folder organization: